This post may contain affiliate links. Please see my disclosure policy for details.

-The parking on the road around the Babbacombe cliff railway could possibly be one of the only place in Devon where you don’t have to Pay and Display to park!
+The parking on the road around the Babbacombe cliff railway could possibly be one of the only places in Devon where you don’t have to Pay and Display to park!
 But, spaces are limited.

 As we were here in winter, we were able to park up on the road right beside the entrance of the cliff railway!

 If you can’t grab a space by the entrance of the railway, the whole road alongside the cliffs has plenty of space to park up too free of cost.

 Things to do around Babbacombe, Devon

 Once you’re finished riding the Babbacombe Cliff Railway and Oddicombe Beach.
 There are plenty of things to do in the Torbay area of Devon.

 There are more beaches, houses and gardens fro history lovers and you’re part of the UNESCO English Riviera GeoPark too.

 Torre Abbey has existed on this site in Torquay since 1196 and for many years was a place of worship for the Premonstratensian Canons.
 It’s one of the best-preserved abbeys in Devon and Cornwall.

 It was later home to the Cary family for centuries and they housed over 300 Spanish prisoners off war in their Barn onsite during the Spanish Armada.

 The Cary family where known Catholics despite it being illegal after King Henry VIII became the head of the Church of England.
 So, the family had their own private chapel inside where they would perform Catholic sermons.